parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

     The request causes a popup to appear.
     You should only request permissions in response to a direct user action, such as a button click.

+!!! failure
+    If user reject the request, the `User Rejected Request 4001` error will be thrown.

 ### Arguments Serialization

 The arguments of the contract's method should be serialized as [Uint8Array][6]